Chapter 7: Prior Generations

 There are strong conflicting views of Emery’s personality.
 His obituary, in the appendix, focused on what a wonderful and likable man Emery had been.
 He was an officer in local fraternal organizations. he frequently recited poems or stories to entertain people at Grange meetings.
 But we know that Emery and his son Russel had many issues.
 Alice, one of Emery’s adult grandchildren, lived with him one summer.
 Alice had a dislike for Emery ever afterword as she explained he cheated her out of $20.
 Alice was a generous woman who normally would not voice bad words about anyone in the world.

 Hattie died in 1917 when Russel was 9 years old.
-His older sisters, Edith and Dorothy, became school teachers.
-Emery sold the farm property and started work for Kahlotus Grain and Elevator company.
-He remained there until he rented the sandhills farm in 1927.
+Sister Florence married in 1906 and other sisters, Edith and Dorothy, became school teachers.
+Emery sold the farm property and worked for Kahlotus Grain and Elevator company.
+He remained there until he rented the Sandhills farm in 1927.

 The Abbot family